 HUD requires input from the public regarding proposed projects and initiatives that result from the Federal Funds entrusted to Seminole County.
 Public comment can be obtained in a variety of ways.
 The public is welcome to call, email, write, meet in person, and participate in public meetings/ forums.
 Meetings are held in locations that are accessible.
 Accommodations are made for persons with disabilities.
 The citizen participation plan seeks to provide ways for the community to offer comments and feedback, with focus on minorities, low and moderate-income persons countywide.
 All notifications regarding the Annual Action Plan are published in the Orlando Sentinel, a newspaper of general circulation, as required by Federal regulations.
 Seminole County also hosts public meetings at various stages of the planning process.
-A public hearing is held prior to the publication of the draft annual action plan.
+A public hearing was held in -person on May 22, 2024, prior to the publication of the draft annual action plan.
 The public is also given a 30-day comment period to offer their feedback after the draft action plan has been published.
 Additionally, a summary advertisement is published in the newspaper and County website.
 Hard copies are made available at the Community Services Offices for persons who have limited access to a computer or those who require in depth explanations of our programs and requirements.
-The public comment period began JMay 26, 2023 through June 26, 2023.
-On July 9, 2023 a final public notice was advertised for the July 25, 2023 Board Meeting.
+The public comment period began May 23, 2024 through June 23, 2024.
+On July 7, 2024 a final public notice was advertised for the July 23, 2024 Board Meeting for final public input and board approval.
 The Citizen Participation Plan and the limited English proficiency plans are attached for reference.

 Seminole County uses a request for proposal process to allow non-profit organizations to partner to implement programs that are funded through CDBG public services, HOME, and the Emergency Solutions Grant.
-Agencies were notified on January 29, 2023 about the available funding.
-Two technical assistance sessions were hosted on February 8 (in-person) and February 15, 2023 (virtual) to inform individuals and non-profit organizations of available funding and how to apply.
-A total of 53 individuals attended the two training sessions.
+Agencies were notified on January 28, 2024 about the available funding.
+Two technical assistance sessions were hosted on February 22 (in-person) and February 28, 2024 (virtual) to inform individuals and non-profit organizations of available funding and how to apply.
+A total of 40 individuals attended the two training sessions.
 Community Development Division staff members were available throughout the proposal period to answer questions regarding how to complete the request for proposal.
-Proposals were received and reviewed by staff for eligibility, and were also reviewed and ranked by the Application Review Team on May 16, 2023.
+Proposals were received and reviewed by staff for eligibility, and were also reviewed and ranked by the Application Review Team on May 9, 2024.

-Additionally the draft FY 2023-2024 Action Plan was presented to the Seminole County Board of County Commissioners on July 25, 2023.
+Additionally the draft FY 2024-2025 Action Plan was presented to the Seminole County Board of County Commissioners on July 23, 2024.
 The public was given an opportunity to comment prior to approval by the Commissioners.